pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Any more "now you try this" ideas?
 Add hints?
 Put them in sensible order?
 Add something say how hard each challenge is?

-* Bigger question: At point where student has got the code to start the apple off at random `x` coord, but before they have repeated apples falling, it's annoying that the student has to do BUILD then GREEN-FLAG to see the effect of their work.
-I'm leaning more towards getting rid of separate BUILD vs green-flag, and having just a RUN button instead.

 * The collision detection is generous to the player because it's based on bounding boxes.
 Do we need to explain that?
 (Don't think so.)